Stazed/rakarrack-plus/README.md

 LV2s - RakarrackPlus
 --------------------
-*   The URI's were changed and the plugin names, jack names will now indicate "RakarrackPlus"
+*   The URI's were changed and the plugin names and jack names will now indicate "RakarrackPlus"
 *   "Wet/Dry" is now "Dry/Wet"
 *   Some parameter ranges were changed to be consistent with the GUI program
 *   "Overdrive" LV2 added